Plan of Action for Tribal Consultation

 Grant and Resource Opportunities for Native Arts and Culture

 The National Endowment for the Arts provides grants to Native American, Alaska Native, and Native Hawaiian communities and organizations for a wide range of arts activities, from traditional to contemporary arts.

 Watch the archive of the June 5, 2023, general grants webinar for Tribes and Native Serving Organizations.

 Our flagship program is GRANTS FOR ARTS PROJECTS.
 These grants support artistically excellent projects that celebrate our creativity and cultural heritage, invite mutual respect for differing beliefs and values, and enrich humanity.
 Cost share/matching grants generally range from $10,000 to $100,000.
 A minimum cost share/match equal to the grant amount is required.

-You can find all Arts Endowment grant opportunities here, including individual grants for creative writing and translation.
-Native artists also can be nominated by the public for our honorific awards—National Heritage Fellowships, NEA Jazz Masters Fellowships, and National Medal of Arts—here.
+You can find all Arts Endowment grant opportunities on our site including individual grants for creative writing and translation.
+Native artists also can be nominated by the public for our honorific awards—National Heritage Fellowships, NEA Jazz Masters Fellowships, and National Medal of Arts.

 In addition, the National Endowment for the Arts has collaborated with other federal agencies to produce a resource guide that consolidates federal opportunities for organizations looking for funding and other resources to support Native arts and culture activities.
 The Federal Resources for Native Arts & Cultural Activities publication is regularly updated and free for download.